Fiction vs. Nonfiction in APART FROM YOU

 Ch.
 25 - Elizabeth and Brian in her apartment / The little boy in the laundromat

 This is all fiction, except that Elizabeth's apartment vaguely resembles the last one I had in Bloomington.
 I shared it with a fellow German major named Carolyn.
-She gave me the copy of the works of Heinrich von Kleist which is mentioned in Ch.
+She gave me the copy of the works of Heinrich von Kleist that is mentioned in Ch.
 3 in the novel.
 Carolyn studied rather more than I did, spent a year in Hamburg, and ended up getting a Ph.D. in German and teaching on the university level somewhere.
 (Carolyn, if you've found this commentary, please write and tell me how you are.
 I still have the Kleist book.)

 Ooh, I do hate packing books!
 Thank goodness I've usually had a man around to help with the task.
 David is loads better at it than I am.
 I hate to think what that task would be like if we ever left this house, as we now have 27 large bookcases, most of them filled to capacity.